Focusedplumes/website-todo-list/readme.md

 ## STEPS FOR OUT BASIC APPLICATION SETUP -- Web Todo List
+## when setting up repo make sure to hit ignore in the options
 ## install npm install browser-sync
 ## better to run a module than write code ourselves. so is std to see bunch of dependencies